Look, See, Watch: What’s the Difference in English?

 I’m having dinner with my friend tomorrow.
 I’m very excited to see her.

-Phrasal Verbs Using “See”
+Phrasal Verbs with “See”

-See (something) through: To continue an act until it’s finished.
+See (something) through — To continue an act until it’s finished.

 I’m going to see this year of university through to the end and then decide what to do after.

-See to: To manage or deal with a situation.
+See to — To manage or deal with a situation.

 He’s a criminal and I’m going to see to his immediate arrest.